AdobeDocs/commerce-cloud-service.en/help/getting-started/connect-cli.md

 >[!TIP]
 >
->The next step helps you to understand what an environment is and how you can customize an environment using variables.
+>The next step helps you to understand what an environment is and how you can customize an environment using the command line.
 >
 >**Next step**: [Create a default environment](create-environment.md)